 Kilbirnie is a relatively small rural parish lying to the north of the county and west of the parish of Beith.
 To the north of the parish is the county boundary with Renfrew.

-- The transcription of the section for Kilbirnie from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Kilbirnie from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - Ask for a calculation of the distance from Kilbirnie to another place.

 You can see the administrative areas in which Kilbirnie has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference NS299570 (Lat/Lon: 55.77654, -4.712964), Kilbirnie which are provided by: